hkarthik7/azure-devops-java-sdk/README.md

 ## Build Locally

-You are going to need JDK version 11 or above and you can download it from [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+You are going to need JDK version 11 or above and can be downloaded from [here](https://www.oracle.com/java/technologies/javase-downloads.html).
 Download Maven from the [official website](https://maven.apache.org/download.cgi).
 Once it is installed add `JAVA_HOME` to the path as Maven is going to need it.
 You can check if Maven is installed correctly by running `mvn -v`.